ammo414/mal-rec/README.md

-# mal-rec
+# SuSuMe
-A recommendation system that uses myanimelist.net's user recs to generate recommended anime based on a user's watchlist using jikanpy, an unofficial API for myanimelist.net
+A recommendation system that uses myanimelist.net's user recs to generate recommendations based on a user's watchlist using jikanpy, an unofficial API for myanimelist.net